 - Part I, Overview: This part gives an overview of the ideas that underlie programming with regions in the MLKit. - Part II, Understanding Regions: The second part of the report systematically presents the language constructs of the Standard ML Language, showing for each construct how it can be used when programming with regions. - Part III, System Reference: In this part, we explain how to interact with the system, how to use the region profiler and how to call C functions from the MLKit.

-The present report describes the MLKit Version 4.6.0.
-This version of the MLKit extends the MLKit Version 4.3.0 with the following features:
+The present report describes the MLKit Version 4.7.2.
+This version of the MLKit extends, and differs from, the MLKit Version 4.3.0 by the following features: